CrossRef/doi-destinations-RETIRED/README.md

     lein run mark-ignored

-To update the list of DOIs per publisher:

-	lein run dois

-To try and resolve the DOIs and extract domains:

-	lein run resolve

-So a typical cycle is:

-    lein run dois
-    lein run resolve
-    lein run mark-ignored

-To dump domain and domain name

-	lein run dump

-To dump only domain names:

-	lein run dump-domains

-To dump a big regular expression of domain names:

-	lein run regular-expression

 ## License

 Copyright © 2015 Crossref

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.